suberlak/ts_wep/doc/content.rst

 * **Image**: Image class to have the function to get the donut center.
 * **Instrument**: Instrument class to have the instrument information used in the Algorithm class to solve the TIE.
 * **Tool**: Annular Zernike polynomials related functions.
+* **CentroidFindFactory**: Factory for creating the centroid find object to calculate the centroid of donut.
+* **CentroidDefault**: Default centroid class.
+* **CentroidRandomWalk**: CentroidDefault child class to get the centroid of donut by the random walk model.
+* **CentroidOtsu**: CentroidDefault child class to get the centroid of donut by the Otsu's method.

 .. _lsst.ts.wep-modules_wep_deblend: